Departamento-de-Engenharia-Informatica/lapr5-23-24-g19/docs/us1020/README.md

 documented and implemented via an API as per [us370](../us370/README.md).

-Thus, this specific use case is solely concerned with the development of a user interface (UI) that the campus manager can utilize.
+Thus, this specific use case is solely concerned with the development of a user interface (UI) that the fleet manager can utilize.

 ## 2. Customer Specifications and Clarifications